-Department of Molecular and Cellular Physiology Division of Biophysics and Neurobiology Division of Neurobiology and Bioinformatics Division of Membrane Physiology Division of Neural Systematics Division of Neural Development and Regeneration Department of Homeostatic Regulation Division of Cell Structure Division of Cell Signaling Division of Cardiocirculatory Signaling - Division of Endocrinology and Metabolism - Department of Fundamental Neuroscience Division of Neural Signaling Division of Cerebral Circuitry Division of Homeostatic Development Division of Visual information processing Department of System Neuroscience Division of Sensory and Cognitive Information Division of Behavioral Development Division of Behavioral Development Division of System Neurophysiology Division of Integrative Physiology Division of Integrative Physiology Division of Cerebral Integration Center for Research Collaboration Section of Collaboration Promotion Section of Advanced Research Support Section of Visiting Collaboration Research Project Section of International Collaborative Research Project Regarding Supportive Center for Brain Research, Section of Viral Vector Development and Section of Primate Model Development have reorganized to Center for Genetic Analysis of Behavior and Center for Research Collaboration, respectively.
+Department of Molecular and Cellular Physiology Division of Biophysics and Neurobiology Division of Neurobiology and Bioinformatics Division of Membrane Physiology Division of Neural Systematics Division of Neural Development and Regeneration Department of Homeostatic Regulation Division of Cell Structure Division of Cell Signaling Division of Cardiocirculatory Signaling Division of Endocrinology and Metabolism Department of Fundamental Neuroscience Division of Neural Signaling Division of Cerebral Circuitry Division of Homeostatic Development Division of Visual information processing Department of System Neuroscience Division of Sensory and Cognitive Information Division of Behavioral Development Division of System Neurophysiology Division of Integrative Physiology Division of Cerebral Integration Center for Research Collaboration Section of Collaboration Promotion Section of Advanced Research Support Section of Visiting Collaboration Research Project Section of International Collaborative Research Project Regarding Supportive Center for Brain Research, Section of Viral Vector Development and Section of Primate Model Development have reorganized to Center for Genetic Analysis of Behavior and Center for Research Collaboration, respectively.
 Section of Primate Model Development has been renamed to NBR Project.
 Section of Evaluation and Collaboration in Center for Communication Networks has also been renamed to Section of Research Archives.
-Mar., 2018 The following were abolished : Okazaki Institute for Integrative Bioscience Oct., 2018 The following were abolished: Department of Molecular and Cellular Physiology Division of Neural Systematics Department of Fundamental Neuroscience Division of Cardiocirculatory Signaling The following was added: Department of System Neuroscience Division of Neural Dynamics Apr., 2019 Prof. NABEKURA J. was elected the Director-General of the Institute.
-The following were abolished: Department of Molecular and Cellular Physiology Division of Neurobiology and Bioinformatics - Department of System Neuroscience - Division of Sensory and Cognitive Information The following was added: Department of Homeostatic Regulation Division of Ultrastructural Research Center for Experimental Animals has also been renamed Center for Animal Resources and Collaborative Study Oct., 2019 The following were abolished: Department of System Neuroscience Division of Integrative Physiology The following was added: Department of Fundamental Neuroscience Division of Biophotonics Apr., 2021 The following was abolished: Department of Fundamental Neuroscience Division of Cerebral Circuitry The following were added: Department of Molecular & Cellular Physiology Division of Structural Biology Supportive Center for Brain Research Section of Cellular Electrophysiology Section of Behavioral Patterns and Section of Metabolic Physiology in Center for Genetic Analysis of Behavior were merged and Section of Multilayer Physiology was established.
+Mar., 2018 The following was abolished : Okazaki Institute for Integrative Bioscience Oct., 2018 The following were abolished: Department of Molecular and Cellular Physiology Division of Neural Systematics Department of Fundamental Neuroscience Division of Cardiocirculatory Signaling The following was added: Department of System Neuroscience Division of Neural Dynamics Apr., 2019 Prof. NABEKURA J. was elected the Director-General of the Institute.
+The following were abolished:

+Department of Molecular and Cellular Physiology Division of Neurobiology and Bioinformatics Department of System Neuroscience Division of Sensory and Cognitive Information The following was added:

+Department of Homeostatic Regulation

+Division of Ultrastructural Research

+Center for Experimental Animals has also been renamed Center for Animal Resources and Collaborative Study

+Oct., 2019

+The following was abolished: Department of System Neuroscience Division of Integrative Physiology The following was added: Department of Fundamental Neuroscience

+Division of Biophotonics

+Apr., 2021

+The following was abolished: Department of Fundamental Neuroscience Division of Cerebral Circuitry The following were added: Department of Molecular & Cellular Physiology Division of Structural Biology Supportive Center for Brain Research Section of Cellular Electrophysiology

+Section of Behavioral Patterns and Section of Metabolic Physiology in Center for Genetic Analysis of Behavior were merged and Section of Multilayer Physiology was established.

 Sep., 2021

-The following were added: Department of Fundamental Neuroscience Division of Multicellular Circuit Dynamics Department of System Neuroscience Division of Sensory and Cognitive Brain Mapping Nov., 2021 The following were added: Department of Homeostatic Regulation Division of Molecular Neuroimmunology Asterisk (\) denotes adjunct division.
+The following were added: Department of Fundamental Neuroscience Division of Multicellular Circuit Dynamics Department of System Neuroscience Division of Sensory and Cognitive Brain Mapping

+Nov., 2021

+The following was added: Department of Homeostatic Regulation Division of Molecular Neuroimmunology

+Oct., 2022

+The following was abolished: Center for Research Collaboration Section of Visiting Collaborative Research Project The following was added: Center for Research Collaboration Section of Advanced Project Promotion

+Apr., 2023

+The following were abolished: Department of System Neuroscience Division of System Neurophysiology Division of Cerebral Integration

+Asterisk () denotes adjunct division.